Rotox/DiffusionToolkit/README.md

 Diffusion Toolkit is an image metadata-indexer and viewer for AI-generated images.
 It aims to help you organize, search and sort your ever-growing collection.

-# Enhancements:
+# Enhancements

 - **Model name display:** Model names are now read directly from PNG metadata stored in the database instead of looking up checkpoint files on disk.
+Models no longer present on disk display correctly.

+- **Date filters:** Images can now be filtered by creation date and last modified date using a Before / After / On / Between mode selector.
+The Between mode reveals a second date picker for range filtering.
+Full dark theme support included.

-- **Exclude filter for tags:** Added checkbox to sidebar tags for negative tag filtering.
-Filtering for images tagged not tagged with a tag or with one tag but not another (e.g. show reviewed but not published).
+- **Tag exclude filter:** A Not checkbox in the sidebar tag list enables negative tag filtering — show images with one tag but not another, or exclude any specific tag from results.

 - **Refiner display in metadata panel:** The metadata panel now shows a dedicated Refiner section displaying the refiner model name and switch point.

 - **LoRA display in metadata panel:** The metadata panel now shows a dedicated LoRAs section displaying each LoRA name and weight as a table.

 # Usage